 Access: Edogawabashi Station

-2016 update: Sadly, we took Toneri Park off the list.
-This park in Adachi Ward may not be as well known, but in previous years its Senbonzakura (thousand cherry trees) Festival would end with fireworks (a rarity, since summer is the season for fireworks in Japan) and illuminations, but they aren’t doing that this year.
+Note: In 2016, we took Toneri Park off this list.
+This park in Adachi Ward may not be as well known, but in previous years its Senbonzakura (thousand cherry trees) Festival would end with fireworks (a rarity, since summer is the season for fireworks in Japan) and illuminations, but they’ve stopped doing that since.
 This year’s Senbonzakura Festival is still a go, though, so if you want a less touristy viewing spot, head over to this park right next to Toneri-Koen Station from April 2-3.

 Watch this next